dmiless/OOPProductionProject/README.md

 # OOP Production Project

-This JavaFX project allows the user to input data in a GUI so that it is saved inside a database.<br />
+This JavaFX project is a GUI program that allows the user to input data in text fields that are then saved inside the database then produces back to the screen.<br />
-I created this project in my Object Oriented class by myself and am releasing it's Beta version.<br />
+I created this project in my object oriented class independently and am releasing it's Final version.<br />
-I have been working on this project for 5 weeks and this is the Beta version after completing Sprint 2.<br />
+I have been working on this project in COP 3003 for the Fall 2020 semester<br />
-This assignment has challenged me in using a GUI and taking the input to be used in a database.<br />
+This assignment has challenged me in using a GUI and taking the input to be used in a database as well as working with a number of different classes together.<br />
-I made this as my main project for my COP 3003 class with Professor Vanselow.<br />
+This is my main production project for my object oriented course that has greatly expanded my knowledge of object oriented programming.<br />

 ## Demonstration